SrMathew/nodejs-api-express-sequelize/README.md

 		-detail: all fields, associated characters - by ID - READY (fields, need associations)
 		-crud:
 			- create - READY
-			- update -
+			- update - READY - by Id
-			- delete - READY
+			- delete - READY - by Id
 		-search: title, filter by genre.
 Allows order by asc or desc date

 	-auth